The Fourth Generation

 And, as a consequence, the need for and subsequent development of complementary ELV laboratory equipment

-Following is the history of the development of the ELV electric rotating and static machines
+Following is the history of the development of these ELV electric Dynamic & Stationary machines including their controls

 The current range of ‘Electric Motor Education’ equipment is the fourth generation in a line of the products previously manufactured, marketed and made famous by Betts Electric Motors.